neithernut/git-dit/doc/use-cases.md

 The type of an issue can be changed arbitrarily by the maintainer.
 Also, messages from other issues may be referenced in new issues.
-Hence, when submitting a patch set resolving an issue, the relevant messages from the original change request or bug report can be referenced in the patch set.
+Hence, when submitting a patch set resolving an issue, the relevant messages from the original change request issue can be referenced in the new patch set issue.
 This way, the reasons for a change are automatically documented via the commit history, even after issue references are removed by a maintainer.